MingxuanMa/final-project-of-digital-tools-for-finance/README.md

 Code: codefile has the code which replicates robust bayesian model and compares its performance with the other two benchmark models.

 Data: 1. contains the risk-free rate from 2005 to 2020 since we uses a time-varing risk-free rate.
 We regards 1-year T bill rate as risk free and convert it to daily rate.
 2. contains S&P 500 daily stock return from 2005 to 2020.
+3. contains a folder named "database" which includes MYSQL code and a jupyter notebook to access the database.

 Latex: 1. the folder "paper" contains latex file which builds the paper.
 2. the folder "presentation" contains the beamer file which builds the presentation file.